PopovEvgeniy/fastwiper/readme.txt

 File system compatibility

-This program can't correctly working with FAT and FAT32.
+This program can't correctly work with FAT and FAT32.

 Exit codes